Documentation Index

 • If the limit_per_source value is set, then only that many events are assigned from every source.
 For example, if the limit_per_source value is set to 1 for the purchase event, then one purchase event is acquired from email, web, and other sources.

-• To view the quota usage for the payload, set Quota=true.
+• To view payload quota usage, set Quota=true.

 • The quota is limited to 1000 units per minute.

-• The user base size and the number of event types define the quota usage.
+• The size of the user base and the number of event types determine quota usage.
 The attribute number or set of attributes doesn't matter.

 • The value of X-PARTNER-NAME header should be lowercase.